INFO on Hiking, Swimming, Boating, Fishing,

-If you really want to bushwhack, there's a trail (recently recut and marked) to Bridgebrook Pond, a full size lake about a mile behind the Lodge.
+If you really want to bushwhack, there is the hike to Bridgebrook Pond, a full size lake about a mile behind the Lodge.
 Bridgebrook has no road access, and is about as close to wilderness as you can get and still have civilization nearly around the corner.
 And of course, a short drive from Mount Arab will take you to trailheads throughout the Adirondacks.

 And sometime during your stay you really must visit the new Natural History Museum of the Adirondacks in Tupper Lake, the WILD Center.
 Discover the flora and fauna of the Adirondacks including Adirondack wild flowers that most people never see during their brief flowering period.
 You will also see live fish, watch playful otters, and enjoy nature trails down along the Raquette River.